loganmarchione/homelab-svg-assets/README.md

 # Usage

-❗ All users should read read the [disclaimer](DISCLAIMER.md) before using this project.
+❗ All users should read the [disclaimer](DISCLAIMER.md) before using this project.

 ## General usage